 Parents are advised that they cannot select specific items to be included or withheld from directory information.
 Opting out means that their students will not be included in the student directories, activity or athletic programs, or graduation or vendor listings such as class rings and graduation announcements, school newsletters, or local newspaper articles.
 Yearbooks are excluded from the Student Directory.
-Therefore, if a parent does not want their student's name, portrait, or other photograph to appear in the school yearbook, they should notify the school.
+Therefore, if a parent does not want their student's name, portrait, or other photograph to appear in the school yearbook, they should notify the school office on an annual basis before the beginning of the school year.